Follow TV Tropes

 • Determinator: Ted fits this trope.
 After one hundred and nine years, he still attempts to outsmart the supercomputer, and it works.

-• Disproportionate Retribution: Yep, probably wasn't very nice of them to program a sentient being but not allow it to use its power for anything but hatred, but this definitely has nothing to do with the five you've chosen to torture.
+• Disproportionate Retribution: Yep, probably wasn't very nice of them to program a supercomputer, allow it to use its power only for destruction, and let it become self-aware, but this definitely has nothing to do with the five you've chosen to torture.

 • Distant Finale: The story ends a couple of hundred years after the original timeframe.
 Or, at least, Ted thinks so, but AM has warped his sense of time so badly that we can't really be sure.